-We made sure to highlight the fact the searcher was dealing with a licensed professional in page title, as well as page descriptions and on the actual page content.
+We made sure to highlight the fact the searcher was dealing with a licensed professional in the page title, as well as page descriptions and on the actual page content.

 Our content was usually about 1000 words sometimes more sometimes less and we made sure to highlight the fact that we were conveniently located near the city of Cleveland to match the searchers' intent.

 After completing these steps, we added a few pictures to show the work or service completed between paragraphs relevant to the page we were creating.
-Pictures may be a combination of your work, social media, business location, or even relevant stock images etc.
+Pictures may be a combination of your work, social media, business location, or even relevant stock images, etc.

 Also for ALT text purposes to rank in image search.